-- 4. The non-mathematics elective space may be used for: - a. non-mathematics courses that show the role of mathematics in applications and society (see the digital Study Guide for course options); - b. homologation, i.e., courses at bachelor's level required to obtain the necessary prior knowledge for a course at master's level (for students with a bachelor's degree different from (applied) mathematics); - c. courses of the verdiepingsdeel of SEC; - d. the Interdisciplinary Advanced Al Project (IFEEMCS520200); - e. the Joint Interdisciplinary Project (TUD4040); - f. an internship of 15 (WI5215) credits;

-A maximum of 3 credits may be spent on language courses, for example:
+- d. non-mathematical courses, that for example show the role of mathematics in applications and society; any master course offered by TU Delft or another university could be considered, but it is up to the Board of Examiners to take the final decision whether it is appropriate to include it in the IEP; - e. homologation, i.e., courses at bachelor's level required to obtain the necessary prior knowledge for a course at master's level (for students with a bachelor's degree different from (applied) mathematics); - f. courses of the "verdiepingsdeel" of SEC; - g. a maximum of 3 EC may be spent on language courses, for example: